rgrove/crass/README.md

   (except for wholesale removal of nodes) are not reflected in the serialized output.

-* It doesn't have any unit tests yet, because it's very, very new and I'm still experimenting with its architecture.
+* Unit tests aren't complete yet.

 * Probably tons of other things.
 Did I mention it's very new and experimental?